Can Anesthesia Cause Hair Loss?: Evidence Review

 Iron is an important one, as studies have shown that iron supplementation – even in the absence of iron deficiency – can be a beneficial treatment for telogen effluvium.

 Other minerals and nutrients to be sure to add to your diet include vitamins A and D, copper, calcium, and folic acid.
-This can be done with a specifically-designed supplement, or by adding nutrient-rich foods to your diet.
+This can be done with a specifically designed supplement, or by adding nutrient-rich foods to your diet.

 Be Patient

-It is true that hair thinning can directly impact your self-esteem.
+Indeed, hair thinning can directly impact your self-esteem.
 And, while telogen effluvium may seem like an emergency, in the majority of cases, your hair will be back to its original state in a matter of months.

 For some, the process of full hair restoration can take up to a year.
 However, you will slowly see less and less hair in the shower drain or on your brush within the first few months.